tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 UEs as the gateway to reach the internet.

 The second layer of IP networking is the EPC local area network.
 This involves all eNB nodes and the SGW/PGW node.
-This network is formed by a set of point-to-point links which connect each eNB with the SGW/PGW node; thus, the SGW/PGW has a separate point-to-point device which provides connectivity to a single eNB.
-By default, a 10.x.y.z/30 subnet is assigned to each point-to-point link.
+This network is implemented as a set of point-to-point links which connect each eNB with the SGW/PGW node; thus, the SGW/PGW has a set of point-to-point devices, each providing connectivity to a different eNB.
+By default, a 10.x.y.z/30 subnet is assigned to each point-to-point link (a /30 subnet is the smallest subnet that allows for two distinct host addresses).

 As specified by 3GPP, the end-to-end IP communications is tunneled over the local EPC IP network using GTP/UDP/IP.
 In the following, we explain how this tunneling is implemented in the EPC model.
 The explanation is done by discussing the end-to-end flow of data packets.

-To begin with, we consider the case of the downlink, which is depicted in Figure :ref:`fig-epc-data-flow-dl`.

 .. _fig-epc-data-flow-dl: